Statistics

 Check MCMC Convergence and Model Fit

-Before interpreting results: inspect trace plots, compute R-hat (<1.01 per parameter), verify effective sample sizes are adequate (>400), and run posterior predictive checks — generate fake data from the posterior and compare to actual data visually.
-If the model generates data that look nothing like your actual data, the model is misspecified and conclusions are unreliable.
-Model assumptions need checking in Bayesian analysis just as in frequentist regression.
+Inspect trace plots, compute R-hat (<1.01 per parameter), verify effective sample sizes (>400), and run posterior predictive checks — generate fake data from the posterior and compare to actual data visually.
+A model that generates data looking nothing like yours is misspecified.

 6